openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 The binding uses mDNS to discovery the Shelly devices.
 They periodically announce their presence, which can be used by the binding to find them on the local network and fetch their IP address.
-The binding will then use the Shelly http api to discover device capabilities, read status and control the device.
+The binding will then use the Shelly REST api (http) to discover device capabilities, read status and control the device.
 In addition event callbacks will be used to support battery powered devices.
+The binding also support the CoIoT Spec, which is based on Coap.

 ### Password protected devices

-The Shelly Apps allow to protect device configuration by userid+password.
+The Shelly Apps allow to protect device configuration by userid+password, which is  supported by the binding.
-The binding supports those configurations.
-If you are using password protected Shelly devices you need to configure userid and password.
-You could configure these settings in two ways.
-Otherwise a thing is created to indicate that a password protected device was discovered.
+If you are using password protected Shelly devices you need to configure userid and password, otherwise a thing is created (shelly-protected) to indicate that a password protected device was discovered (rthe dicovered information includes the device type and IP address).

 Change the binding configuration and re-discover the device.

 1. Global Default: Go to PaperUI:Configuration:Addons:Shelly Binding and edit the configuration.